lacoco-lab/lacoco-lab.github.io/courses/langmod-cogmod-2023/index.markdown

 Critically engage with the reading: contribute your own opinion on the key findings, and on the paper's motivation and arguments.
 In what ways do or don't you agree with arguments made by the authors?

+As a general rule of thumb, aim for about 40-60 minutes of presentation, plus 30-40 minutes of discussion.
+Discussion should happen not just after the presentation, but you should also try to engage the audience and create ample opportunity for discussion during your presentation.
+Before the presentation, take a look at the questions that have been posted in the forum and refer to these as needed.
+They may also be useful for stimulating discussion.
+Conversely, when attending other students' talks, participate actively in the discussion.

 ### Term Papers